-We must receive your complete application (by that we mean your online admission application and all required materials) by midnight (EST) on November 1 if you wish to get an early admission decision (no later than mid-January).
+We must receive your complete application (by that we mean your admission application and all required materials) by midnight (EST) on November 1 if you wish to get an early admission decision (no later than mid-January).
 We strongly recommend meeting the November 1 deadline if you wish to be considered for:

 Majors within the College of Engineering

 February 1 by midnight (EST) is the final date by which we must receive your complete application.
 You’ll get an admission decision by the end of March.

 Acceptance fee deadline

 See your Acceptance Fee Statement

 There are two ways to apply to Ohio State.
 Select the option that is right for you.
 Ohio State has no preference for which application you submit.
 Submit one -- and only one -- application per admissions cycle.